Natalia-Hoyos/tree-branch-detection/README.md

 View the output with highlighted branches and centroid location

 ✨ Why This Matters
 This was developed during an internship with a startup robotics company in Colombia.
-It helped me apply image processing techniques in unpredictable real-world conditions — far from the ideal setups we often see in university labs.
+It helped me apply image processing techniques in unpredictable real-world conditions, far from the ideal setups we often see in university labs.

 ## 📄 Technical Report